 what you need to know about enrolling in medicare

-- Enrollment into Medicare is time-sensitive and should be started roughly 3 months before you turn 65.
+- Enrollment into Medicare is time-sensitive and should be started roughly 3 months before you turn age 65.
 You can also apply for Medicare on the month you turn 65 and the 3 months following your 65th birthday — although your coverage will be delayed.

 - If you miss the initial enrollment period, open enrollment runs from October 15 through December 7 every year.

 - You can sign up for original Medicare online through the Social Security Administration website.

 - You can compare and shop for Medicare Part C plans online through Medicare’s plan finder tool.

 If you already receive coverage through a major insurance company, it may offer Medicare Part C plans.
 Some of the major insurance companies that offer Medicare Part C are:

 Health Maintenance Organization (HMO) plans are a popular option for those who want additional coverage not offered by original Medicare.
 In a Medicare Advantage HMO plan, you can receive care from your plan’s in-network health care providers, but you will need to get a referral to see a specialist.